hosam-abuelhija/project2-figma-design/README.md

 I've put together this design to showcase the layout, user interface elements, and overall user experience I envision for the website.
-To view and interact with the Figma design, visit this link: https://www.figma.com/design/G4TrdVo7kBKQzW61RILkbO/Untitled?node-id=0-1&t=JSwlhG0zXubvPBvb-0
+To view and interact with the Figma design, visit this link:

+https://www.figma.com/design/G4TrdVo7kBKQzW61RILkbO/Untitled?node-id=0-1&t=JSwlhG0zXubvPBvb-0

 Feedback

 We welcome any feedback or suggestions for improving the design.
-Please feel free to open an issue or reach out to us directly.
+Please feel free to open an issue or reach out to me directly.